 The SGA has 14 active-low inputs.
-An active-low input normally has a +5volt level and is activated by bringing it low, 0.8 volts or less.
-This can be done with contacts that grounds the input, or it may be driven by a circuit with an open-collector output, as shown in Figure 3.
+An active-low input normally has a +5 volt level and is activated by bringing it low, 0.8 volts or less.
+This can be done with contacts that connect the input to V-or it may be driven by a circuit with an open-collector output, as shown in Figure 3.
 It may also be directly driven by a digital circuit or computer output that uses "TTL" levels (0-5 volts).

+→INPUTS

-Six of the inputs are for DCA information and the other eight are used for speed ← GROUND restriction.
-Connection to these inputs are through one row of a 2x14 header, see H1 in Figure 4.
-All pins of the other row (the row closest to the edge of the board)
+→ V Six of the inputs are for DCA information

+and the other eight are used for speed

+restriction.
+Connection to these inputs are

+through one row of a 2x14 header, see

+H1 in Figure 4.
+All pins of the other row

+(the row closest to the edge of the board)

-of the header are ground (V-).
-As inputs are active low, for situations where an input must be always low, a jumper can be installed on the header to connect an input to its ground.
+of the header are V-.
+As inputs are active low, for situations where an input must be always low, a jumper can be installed on the header to connect an input to V-.

 DCA information requires three inputs, but an additional R and Y input are available for use with ABS mode.
-The sixth input is used for an advance indications (advance approach), warning of a more restrictive signal two blocks down the line.
-Its function is the same for CTC and ABS modes, and is described the section Advance Inputs on page 6.
+The sixth input is used for an advance indications (advance approach), warning of a stop signal two blocks further down the line (the second signal "in rear" of this signal).
+Its function is the same for CTC and ABS modes, and is described the section Advance Inputs on page 7.
 The use of the other five inputs differs between CTC mode and ABS mode and will be described below.